AaronWMiller86/FEMA-Disaster-Declarations-Analysis/README.md

 # FEMA Disaster Declarations Analysis

 ## Introduction:
 This project utilizes the openFEMA dataset provided by fema.gov to analyse disaster trends in the United States.
 The dataset was pulled using the Disaster Declarations Summaries API.
 I have included a custom made CSV file pulled from wikipedia that details State population trends from 1960 to 2020, and a County Codes text file that contains every county in the US and their corresponding State and County codes.
 These files are called, cleaned, merged, and converted to SQL in the `main.py` python script.
 I then imported the created SQL database into Tableau to visualize the data.
+The data was imported into Tableau using the `Devart ODBC Driver` for `SQLite`.

 ## Setup:
 ### Virtual Environment (VENV) Setup: